simonyiszk/minidemod/README.md

 https://github.com/simonyiszk/csdr

-## How this tool can be used in the classroom
+## How this tool can be used as a demo on SDR

 I used this tool to introduce some fellow students to SDR, after a short explanation on SDR and modulations in general.